nikhilrana13/Q-A-Section-Small-Project-Begineer---HTML-CSS-JavaScript/README.md

 # Q-A-Section-Small-Project-Begineer---HTML-CSS-JavaScript
 This project involves creating a question and answer section that can be useful for many websites to improve their SEO.
+The final version of the project features three questions, each with a plus sign tab.
+Clicking on the plus sign shows the answer of the question.
+We'll use Font Awesome's library to get the plus and minus signs.
+We'll learn to add and remove classes using JavaScript.
+When we click on the plus sign, we'll add an "active" class to the question, revealing the answer.
+Clicking on the minus sign removes the "active" class to hide the answer.